David Jason: Transition into a leading man

 In 1981, Jason was cast as Del Boy Trotter in the BBC situation comedy Only Fools and Horses, created by John Sullivan.
 Del is a wide boy who makes a dishonest living in Peckham, south London, trading in broken, stolen, and counterfeit goods.
-He is assisted by his brother Rodney (played by Nicholas Lyndhurst) and Grandad (played by Lennard Pearce) and, in later episodes, Uncle Albert (played by Buster Merryfield).
+He is assisted by his brother, Rodney (played by Nicholas Lyndhurst), and Grandad (played by Lennard Pearce) and, in later episodes, Uncle Albert (played by Buster Merryfield).

-In 1989, Jason starred as Ted Simcock in the ITV drama series A Bit of a Do, aired from January to December.
+In 1989, Jason starred as Ted Simcock in the ITV drama series A Bit of a Do, which aired from January to December.

 In 1999, Jason starred as Captain Frank Beck in BBC's feature-length drama All the King's Men about the Sandringham regiment lost in World War I. He earned acclaim for a string of serious roles.
-These include Skullion in Porterhouse Blue (for Channel 4), Sidney "Pop" Larkin in the rural idyll The Darling Buds of May (Yorkshire Television/ITV), based on the H. E. Bates novel, which also featured Catherine Zeta-Jones.
+These include Skullion in Porterhouse Blue (for Channel 4), and Sidney "Pop" Larkin in the rural idyll The Darling Buds of May (Yorkshire Television/ITV), based on the H. E. Bates novel, which also featured Catherine Zeta-Jones.

 In 1992, he signed a golden handcuffs deal with ITV to star as Detective Inspector Jack Frost in the long-running TV series A Touch of Frost (Yorkshire Television/ITV).
 In September 2006, he was voted by the general public as No. 1 in ITV's poll of TV's Greatest Stars.
 In December 2006, he starred in Terry Pratchett's Hogfather on Sky1 as Albert.
 In early 2007, he starred in Diamond Geezer (Granada Television/ITV).
-This series ran for 3 episodes of 90 minutes each.
+This series ran for three episodes of 90 minutes each.
 There was a pilot in 2005.
-In March 2008, he starred as Rincewind in Terry Pratchett's The Colour of Magic, and in the two part ITV drama Ghostboat.
+In March 2008, he starred as Rincewind in Terry Pratchett's The Colour of Magic, and in the two-part ITV drama Ghostboat.